Having difficulty choosing between Big Cartel and Shopify? Look no further, I have got your back.

 Big Cartel Overview

 Big Cartel only accounts for 0.1% of the market; still, they have a decent number of loyal customers.
-That’s why the platform is currently ranked 13th in the hosted e-commerce category and catering to over 75K live websites.
+That’s why the platform currently ranks 13th in the hosted e-commerce category and caters to over 84.18k live websites.
 If you’re limited in budget, Big Cartel can be a reliable choice for you to start your business.

 Shopify is no stranger to anyone.
-It is the world’s biggest top hosted-cart solution, ranking 3rd in the global e-commerce market.
-The SaaS-based platform targets all kinds of merchants and businesses, from minor to big ones.
-Currently, they are catering to 1.6 million live stores across 175 countries.
+It is the world’s second-biggest hosted-cart solution, and has a 20% share in the global e-commerce market.
+The SaaS-based platform targets all merchants and businesses, from minor to big.
+Currently, they are catering to 4.4 million live stores across 175 countries.

 Like Big Cartel, you don’t have to be very professional to start your store on Shopify.
 Even with the basic plan, you are able to scale your business.
 You can sell unlimited products with this powerful platform.
 They offer unlimited storage and bandwidth, so you will not face any problems if you get sudden traffic.
 If you’re looking for growth and fame, Shopify is undoubtedly the best option.